vennela297/amazon-clone/README.md

 In the project directory, you can run:

-1. npm i  (should run npm i , because the node modules are not included , and npm i will fetch all the depency modules of the pr
+1. npm i  (should run npm i , because the node modules are not included , and npm i will fetch all the dependencies of the project

 ### `npm start`